◊◊◊◊

 Tomato or cherry tomatoes

-Black olives (or green stuffed olives)
+6 black olives (or green stuffed olives)

-1/2 cup garbanzo beans (chick peas) rinsed and drained
+1/2 cup garbanzo beans, rinsed and drained

 Greek Salad